richafnu/Viva/Viva/glint/setup/send-employee-attributes.md

 :::image type="content" source="../../media/glint/setup/setup-step3-optional.png" alt-text="Screenshot of step 3 to map optional system attributes.":::

 > [!IMPORTANT]
-> Send language and time zone values exactly as they appear in related tabs in the [Employee Attribute Template](https://www.microsoft.com/en-us/download/details.aspx?id=105533).
+> - Send language and time zone values exactly as they appear in related tabs in the [Employee Attribute Template](https://www.microsoft.com/en-us/download/details.aspx?id=105533).
 Users with blank or invalid values receive and access surveys/emails/dashboards in your organization's default selection in General Settings.
-Highlighted language codes in the Employee Attribute Template show the changes effective April 10, 2025.
+> - See the Language Codes tab of the Employee Attribute Template for changes to supported languages and codes effective April 10, 2025.

-> [!NOTE]
-> Optional system attributes aren't included in raw response data exported from Viva Glint survey programs.

 ### Hierarchy groups